nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

-The actions required to change a security server's owner depend on whether automatic approval of security server owner change requests is enabled or disabled (_default_).
+The actions required to change a Security Server's owner depend on whether automatic approval of Security Server owner change requests is enabled or disabled (_default_).

-When automatic approval of security server owner change requests is enabled, the following action must be taken:
+When automatic approval of Security Server owner change requests is enabled, the following action must be taken:
-- A security server owner change request must be sent from the security server to the Central Server by the security server administrator.
+- A Security Server owner change request must be sent from the Security Server to the Central Server by the Security Server administrator.

-Automatic approval of security server owner change requests is disabled by default.
-In that case, to change the owner of a security server, the following action must be taken.
+Automatic approval of Security Server owner change requests is disabled by default.
+In that case, to change the owner of a Security Server, the following action must be taken.
-- A security server owner change request must be sent from the security server to the Central Server by the security server administrator.
+- A Security Server owner change request must be sent from the Security Server to the Central Server by the Security Server administrator.
 - The requests must be approved or declined by the Central Server administrator.

 To approve/decline a request, it can be done either through in the Management request view list or in the Management request details view.